gvwilson/thirdbit/src/fiction/bear/index.md

 while their roofs were shingled with long, skinny planks.
 The smell of cooking rising from their chimneys made Noxy's stomach rumble.

-Most of Ghorahj lay on the right bank of the Sochla River.
+Most of Ghohraj lay on the right bank of the Sochla River.
 Near the center of town,
 where the river bent toward the distant sea, four enormous stone pillars rose from the water.